-As World Vision engages in WASH in a community, a variety of approaches are utilised to address sanitation needs in the community.
-This includes construction of latrines that defend water sources against contamination, training communities on the importance of solid waste management, and the installation of hand-washing stations and formation of hygiene clubs in schools to prevent the spread of sickness and disease.
-One example is community-led total sanitation – an approach that engages the community in recognising areas where open defecation occurs and taking their own actions to become totally free of open defecation – including the faeces of children under 2.
+As World Vision engages in WASH in a community, a variety of approaches are utilised to address sanitation needs.
+This includes behaviour change programming to promote the construction, maintenance and use of latrines or toilets at households, schools and healthcare facilities, and the installation of latrines or toilets and hand-washing stations in schools and healthcare facilities to prevent the spread of sickness and disease.
+One example is community-led total sanitation – an approach that engages the community in recognising areas where open defecation occurs and taking their own actions to become totally free of open defecation, including the faeces of children under 2.
 World Vision also focuses on areas of environmental sanitation, including household waste management.

-- 2.4 billion people (about one-third of the global population) lack access to basic sanitation services, such as toilets or latrines.
-Of these, 946 million defecate in the open.
+2 billion people lack access to basic sanitation services, such as toilets or latrines.
+Of these, 673 million defecate in the open.

-- More than 80 per cent of wastewater resulting from human activities is discharged into rivers or sea without any pollution removal
+- More than 80% of wastewater resulting from human activities is discharged into rivers or sea without any pollution removal.

 - Inadequate sanitation is estimated to cause 280 000 diarrhoeal deaths annually and is a major factor in several neglected tropical diseases, including intestinal worms, schistosomiasis, and trachoma.
 Poor sanitation also contributes to malnutrition.

 - Sustainable Development Goal 6 includes an ambitious but achievable target for sanitation: "By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations."